Dnomyar/sit/README.md

 This test exposes the issue: https://github.com/Dnomyar/sit/blob/925bcf95b676149a130b8ee5451d547ece1df682/src/test/scala/fr/damienraymond/sit/change/ShowChangeSpec.scala#L64-L86

-### #2 Exploring Commit domain model (domain modeling, event sourcing)
+### #2 Exploring Commit domain model (domain modeling)
 The idea of this kata is to start to explore how commits can be modeled and start to think about commit event sourcing.

-- 1 - How to represent a single commit?
+How to represent a single commit?
 What are the main properties of a commit?
 Is there different types of commit?

-- 2 - (if enough time) A commit by itself is not enough.
-How to represent a collection of commit?
+### #3 Commit Event Sourcing (event sourcing and domain modeling)
+The idea of this kata would be to continue the work done in the previous kata (domain modeling of a commit) in order to handle a collection of commit.

+It would be the opportunity to cover a bit of domain modeling (how to represent a collection of commit) and event sourcing (implementation of applying commits)

 ## Data-structures